layilin/SP23-33852/_annotations/book2.md

 [place] 68.265.
 Cathäy.
 The name by which China was known to medieval Europe.

+69.271 hurricane.
+In a 5 June 1762 letter to his friend Bishop Thomas Percy, Grainger notes that he had almost finished writing *The Sugar-Cane*, and that this set-piece on the hurricane was one of the last sections that needed to be completed: "You may remember I some time ago metioned my being engaged in a work of some length and difficulty.
+Lately I completed it, at least for the present, though no less than a Georgic, and in four books too.
+It is called the 'Cane Piece,' and was composed mostly in my rides to the different parts of the island to visit my patients.
+I now send yo uthe whole; only as I have seen no hurricane, and have not yet had time to arrange my remarks on a fire by night in a cane field, those parts in the second book are incomplete" (*Illustrations*, 278).

 69.273 welkin.
 Sky, firmament.

 [place] 69.278.
 AEtna.
 Etna, Europe's highest active volcano, located in Sicily.